Posted on

 A default PHP mail function lacks authentication and causes email delivery failures (e.g., emails marked as spam or not sent).

-The problem with default PHP mail functions is that it doesn’t include proper authentication protocols like SPF, DKIM, or DMARC.
+The problem with this function is that it doesn’t include proper authentication protocols.
 Hence, email service providers such as Gmail, Yahoo, or Outlook flag these emails as suspicious.
 This leads them to be sent to the spam folder or to be blocked entirely.

 Furthermore, this can lead to emails such as password resets, order confirmation emails, or other marketing emails not reaching users.
 Likewise, contact form submissions can go unnoticed and miss out on critical admin alerts.
 As a domino effect, it can lead to eroded customer trust, missed notifications, and poor deliverability.